 This sweet potato soup with coconut milk melds the natural sweetness of sweet potatoes and maple syrup with the zingy jolt of ginger and lime juice.
 What results is complex, rich, and velvety smooth.
 And it’s easy, healthy, and creamy as can be.
 Everything in balance.
 Exceptionally little time or effort.–Angie Zoobkoff

-- 2 red onions, peeled and roughly chopped (about 400 g)
+- 2 medium (14 oz total) red onions peeled and roughly chopped

 - Sea salt and freshly cracked black pepper

-- Juice of 2 limes (about 3 tablespoons or 45 ml)
+- Juice of 2 limes (about 3 tablespoons)

 - Combine the coconut oil, onions, and a pinch salt in a large, heavy-based saucepan over medium heat.
 Cover and gently cook, stirring occasionally, until soft and translucent, 5 to 10 minutes.
 Now add the ginger and sweet potatoes and toss to coat.
 Crack some black pepper and sea salt into the saucepan and cook, stirring occasionally, for 10 minutes.